Superminionsfy/Personalized-Data-Generation-using-GAN/README.md

 - Use kmeans to do the clustering and generate new images for missing data

 And here are detailed steps to run experiments mentioned in our final report:
 1. Run `kmeans.ipynb` first to read the dataset, split images based on kmeans cluster and get user assignment.
-Run `kmeans.ipynb` for at least 2 target_class if you want to run the final image generation step.
+Run `kmeans.ipynb` for at least 2 target_class (digit domain) if you want to run the final image generation step.
 2. Run `dcgan.ipynb` to train dcgan on each cluster
 3. Run `cluster_verification.ipynb` to verify the trained Generator and see if the generated images are still in the same cluster
 4. Run `image_generation.ipynb` to load trained Generator and generate new images for specified users.